 2. Nylon belts

-- Design: These nylon weightlifting belts are available in cylindrical or cone designs.
+- Design: These nylon weightlifting belts or are available in cylindrical or cone designs, normal weight training belts are also made up of same materials.

 - Activities to be used in: Nylon belts are beneficial for weightlifting, recreational lifting, or even functional workouts.